ChesterRocheAllen/Analysis-Bot/README.md

 Customer Data Analysis Report
  # Customer Data Analysis Report
  # CODE1
 This Python script automates the generation of detailed PDF reports based on customer dataset analysis using AI.
-It first loads customer data from CSV files, performs statistical analysis on numerical and categorical columns, and then uses Google’s Generative AI model to generate a structured report.
+It first loads customer data from CSV files, performs statistical analysis on numerical and categorical columns, and then uses an API AI model to generate a structured report.
 The report includes insights, trends, customer segments, dashboard recommendations, and graph placeholders, all formatted for PDF generation.
 The AI's response is parsed and formatted using the reportlab library, which creates a professional PDF with headings, paragraphs, and graph placeholders.
 The final PDF report, along with a list of required graphs, is saved, enabling businesses to automate data analysis reporting.

 ## Output
 Data loaded successfully from: customers-10000.csv